We are so grateful for everything all healthcare professionals are doing at this difficult time, and hope to support you in any way we can.

 - Resources in alternative languages

 - Get the latest government advice on Covid-19 and what this means for people with diabetes.
-This includes advice for your patients to stop taking SGLT2i tablets if they become unwell because of increased risk of diabetic ketoacidosis (DKA).

 - Share tips on staying at home and managing diabetes with your patients – including ways to get active in the home, useful recipes and how to look after your feet.